 - Length: A board with standard length (or shorter if you are a first-timer).
 Shorter boards are easier to control and turn.

 - Profile: A traditional camber would be good because it’s more stable.

-- Shape: A Directional Twin is good.
+- Shape: A directional twin is good.

 - Length: A relatively shorter board is good because it’s easier to control and more flexible.

-Freestyle Rider (Jumps or U-Pipe riders)
+Freestyle Rider (Jumps or Half-Pipe riders)

-- Flex: medium-stiff to stiff (you need a stronger grip and a board that’s more responsive for landing and take off).
+- Flex: medium-stiff to stiff (you need a stronger grip and a board that’s more responsive for landing and take-off).